What Is the Easiest Way to Weld Aluminum? With Helpful Tips

 With TIG it’s hard to weld aluminum but gives the best results

 TIG welding is the hardest process.
-It’s hard even if you’re welding typical mild steel, which is the easiest metal to weld.
-You need to not only handle the TIG torch with one hand and the filler metal with the other, but you often use a foot pedal for amperage control.
+You need to not only handle the torch with one hand and the filler metal with the other, but you often use a foot pedal for amperage control.

 Aluminum makes it much harder because you must set many settings on the machine, such as AC balance, AC frequency, pulsing, pre- and post- gas flow, etc.

 TIG is also famous for requiring clean metals.
-Even small or even invisible dirt on aluminum or the filler rod can create problems such as porosity and tungsten contamination.
+Even invisible dirt on aluminum or the filler rod can create problems such as porosity and tungsten contamination.

-However, all those TIG welding difficulties also are its strength.
-With TIG you can get the best-looking and strongest welds on aluminum even if it’s very thin.
+However, all those difficulties also are its strength.
+With TIG, you can get the best-looking and strongest beads and weld very thin workpieces.

 Stick welding is hard and messy, but it’s suitable for repairs

-But let’s see the reasons why these rods make welding very hard :
+But let’s see the reasons why these rods are hard to weld with:

 - The rods tend to stick to the workpiece far easier than 7018 rods or even stainless steel rods.
 They are also hard to restart.

-- High porosity if you don’t hold a steady and tight arc.
+- You will get high porosity if you don’t hold a steady and tight arc.

 - They cannot weld thin metals.
-It’s best not to try if the aluminum isn’t 1/4″ (6.4 mm) thick or more.
+It’s best not to try if the workpiece isn’t 1/4″ (6.4 mm) thick or more.

-- The strong arc makes the joint weaker than the rest of the metal.
+- The strong arc makes the joint weaker than the rest of the workpiece.

-- Aluminum slag is corrosive, you must remove it from the joint and from the tools you used to do it.
+- Aluminum slag is corrosive, you should completely remove it from the joint.

-- These rods are extremely sensitive to moisture.
+- They are extremely sensitive to moisture.
 Even slight exposure will result in excessive porosity.
 If you forget them in a high moisture environment, their flux will deteriorate fast.

 However, stick welding has its uses for repair work in the field.
 You only need the welding machine and the rods to quickly repair aluminum that’s not perfectly clean.
 You also don’t carry around gas tanks, windshields, etc.

-Some tips to make stick welding aluminum easier are:
+Some tips to make stick welding easier are:

-- Even if the flux can remove impurities on the surface and the oxidized layer it’s best to clean as best as possible from both.
+- The flux can remove impurities and the oxidized layer, but it’s best to clean the joint as well as possible.

 - Always pull the rods to keep the slag back without forming slag inclusions.

-- You must use the rods immediately when you open the box or keep them in welding rod ovens.
+- You must use these rods immediately when you open the box or keep them in rod ovens.

 Gas welding aluminum with an oxyacetylene torch was widely used, but is losing ground to arc welding.
-It is a very hard process to weld aluminum and needs a lot of skill to get good results.
+With it, it’s very hard to weld aluminum and needs a lot of skill to get good results.

 Tips for easier aluminum welding